 As soon as you notice your burn, take an over-the-counter anti-inflammatory like aspirin or ibuprofen (Advil) to treat skin from the inside-out.
 This will reduce swelling and redness, and help you deal with the pain of the burn.
 Remember: certain pain meds like acetaminophen (Tylenol) might treat pain, but do not have the same anti-inflammatory effect.

 Burns draw fluid to the skin surface and away from the rest of the body.
-Be sure to drink extra water for a couple of days after being sunburnt and watch for signs of dehydration: Dry mouth, thirst, reduced urination, headache, dizziness and sleepiness.
+Drink plenty of extra water for a few days following a burn to help speed up healing and watch for signs of dehydration: dry mouth, thirst, reduced urination, headache, dizziness and sleepiness.

 Few things help soothe a burn as quickly as cold therapy.
 For instant relief, apply a layer of aloe vera gel to the burn, and gently roll over the area with our CRYO SCULPTING ROLLER.
 This will help with redness and that hot, tender feeling that comes with a burn.

 Once the skin has cooled a bit, slather on a hydrator rich in antioxidants and peptides like our HYDRATING BODY SERUM to help skin recover faster.
 The plant-based antioxidants in our serum help battle free radical damage from UV exposure, while peptides help repair the compromised skin barrier.
 Moisturize frequently to prevent peeling and flaking.